 Today, Cusco’s biggest draw is the Machu Picchu.
 Perhaps the most famous and widely recognized archaeological site in the world, these gripping ruins once served as the imperial palace and quarters of Incan emperors.

 Machu Picchu is truly a sight to behold.
 Still, it’s certainly not the only thing worth seeing in and around Cusco (in fact, we’ve actually got a whole post dedicated to what to do in Peru besides Machu Picchu).

 We also got a post about the best things to do in Lima.

 To help you decide what to do while visiting, I asked a bunch of travel bloggers about their favorite activities and places in Cusco, Peru.

 From archaeological wonders to mountain lakes and sacred valleys, here’s what they said:

 Recommended by Jenny & Steven from Tales From The Lens

-The "Salineras" of Maras, also known as the Salt Ponds, is an incredible place to visit near Cusco.
+The “Salineras” of Maras, also known as the Salt Ponds, is incredible to visit near Cusco.

-Situated in the Sacred Valley near Ollantaytambo, the salt ponds have only found fame from visitors in the past few years and are easily accessible with a tour or a taxi from the city of Cusco within 40 minutes.
+Situated in the Sacred Valley near Ollantaytambo, the salt ponds have only found fame from visitors in the past few years.
+They are easily accessible with a tour or a taxi from the city of Cusco within 40 minutes.

-Far from the sea, but used for the production of salt since pre-Incas time, the ponds are actually alimented in iodine by an underground stream and then through tiny channels across the area.
-The terraced puddles are gradually filled by the water which, once evaporated, leaves thick slices of salt for the worker to collect.
+Far from the sea, but used for salt production since pre-Incas time, the ponds are actually alimented in iodine by an underground stream and then through tiny channels across the area.
+The terraced puddles are gradually filled by the water, which, once evaporated, leaves thick slices of salt for the worker to collect.